 - 1. your firm's gross fees derived from principal private residential ('PPR') conveyancing and commercial conveyancing for the last five years and an estimate for the current year; - 2. the number of PPR conveyancing and commercial conveyancing transactions carried out by your firm for the last five years and an estimate for the current year; and - 3. the number of undertakings that currently remain to be discharged by your firm with regard to PPR conveyancing and commercial conveyancing for the last five years and an estimate for the current year.
+The total of all the years should also be included at the end of the table.

 Question 10.3 asks you to confirm whether your firm has given an undertaking in a situation where you are not in a position to fully discharge the undertaking.
 This would include situations where your firm is not in receipt of stamp duty, or stage payment transactions.
+If this answer to this question is yes, full details should be provided in section 16 of the form.